 The easiest way to roll out this dough is between sheets of plastic wrap, parchment or silicone mats.
 Lightly dust the surface with flour, dust the dough with flour and roll to approximately 3/8″ thick.

 How thick should I roll the dough to? – The sweet spot for thickness in these cookies is around 1/4″- 3/8.
 If they are thinner than 1/4″ the top will become uneven.
 Take a look at your ruler and eyeball 1/4 – 3/8″ when you are rolling out the dough.
 Or use this awesome rolling pin with rings on the ends to get the exact dough thickness.

 How long do I bake cut-out cookies?
 Depending on the size of your cookies, baking time will vary from 7-12 minutes.
 My small 1″ stars took 7 minutes while the 2″ rounds (without the center cut out) took about 11 minutes.
-So do not mix cookies of different sizes on the same pan.
 They do not need to be baked until brown, so remove from the oven when they are set.
+Since baking times vary by size of the cookie, do not mix sizes on a single pan.
 These cookies will hold their shape well even when using cookie cutters with smaller details.
 These holiday cookie cutters are perfect for this recipe.

 Cookie Icing and Decorations

 I personally am a purist and love these gluten-free cut out cookies plain.
 But, there are so many possibilities for decorations.
 A traditional cookie icing recipe dresses up these cut out cookies for any occasion.
 Link here to my Easy Cookie Icing Recipe with just 3 ingredients.
 The icing will give a perfect glossy topping to these cookies